Rob1Ham/miniscript-templates/mint-005.md

 - There are three timelocks used for this MinT:

+1. `smallest_epoch_timestamp` - The smallest epoch timestamp timelock enables a "Asset Recovery" period such that only one of the principle keys is required to sign.

-1. `smallest_epoch_timestamp` - The lower valued timelock is to signify the "recovery period" where the principle has lost access to 2 of their keys, and would like to use the secondary agent as a recovery partner to gain access to the funds.
+ is to signify the "recovery period" where the Principle has lost access to 2 of their keys, and would like to use the secondary agent as a recovery partner to gain access to the funds.

-2. `between_epoch_timestamp` - In between the two timestamps, this timestamp enables the difference between Layer 2 recovery layer and layer 3 recovery layer.
+2. `between_epoch_timestamp` - The epoch timestamp value in between the smallest and largest epoch timestamp enables a "Emergency Recover Path".
+In the event the Principle has lost all of their keys, the Primary agent and Secondary Agent can work together to recover the Bitcoin in the Joint Custody vault.

-3. `largest_epoch_timestamp` - The greater valued timelock, signifying the expiration of the contract, where the principle is able to unilaterally withdraw their bitcoin from the joint custody vault.
+3. `largest_epoch_timestamp` - The largest epoch timestamp, signifying the expiration of the contract, where the principle is able to unilaterally withdraw their bitcoin from the joint custody vault.

 ### Keys